About the Wake County Sheriff's Office

 The legal counsel for the Wake County Sheriff's Office advises the Wake County Sheriff and his staff regarding all legal issues involving law enforcement and detention.
 This unit represents the Sheriff in legal proceedings, preparing cases, consulting with employees, reviewing written documentation, and appearing in court.

-The Public Information Director coordinates all information that is distributed to the news media, organizes news conferences, special forums and events, and serves as the ombudsman for the Wake County Sheriff’s office.
+The Executive Aide to the Sheriff coordinates all information that is distributed to the news media, organizes news conferences, special forums and events, and serves as the ombudsman for the Wake County Sheriff’s Office.

 Learn more about the Criminal Investigations Division.